ense-375-Lab-2025/classroom-introductory-assignment-SimranGahra/editme.md

 _Write a question for your teacher below._

-Q: What is a something - whether it may be a research topic or project - you are currently working?
+Q: What is a something, it may be a research topic or project, you are currently working?